-Though Wang Yuanlu refused to sell those documents in the Dunhuang Library Cave at the beginning, Stein managed to trick Wang to give up and purchased over 9000 pieces of scrolls and other relics with little money, most of them now are preserved in the British Museum.
+Though Wang Yuanlu refused to sell those documents in the Dunhuang Library Cave initially, Stein managed to trick Wang into giving up and purchasing over 9000 pieces of scrolls and other relics with little money; most of them are now preserved in the British Museum.

 In 1908, Paul Pelliot picked and bought the most valuable 6000 ancient classics and transported them back to France, which are now in the La Bibliothèque Nationale de France.

-In the next few years, Russians, Japanese, and Americans came and took away more scrolls, cut off many frescoes, as well as painted sculptures.
+In the next few years, Russians, Japanese, and Americans came and took away more scrolls, cut off many frescoes, and painted sculptures.

 Statue of the Tang Dynasty from the 328th Cave of Mogao Grottoes — Harvard Art Museums (Photo by Dongmaiying)

-During this period, besides preserving some remaining scrolls, the Qing government did nothing useful to stop the outflow, until the empire ended in 1912.
+During this period, besides preserving some remaining scrolls, the Qing government did nothing helpful to stop the outflow until the empire ended in 1912.

-In the next few decades of chaotic wars, Dunhuang and Mogao Grottoes still didn't get the sufficient protection that they deserve.
+In the next few decades of chaotic wars, Dunhuang and Mogao Grottoes still didn't get the sufficient protection they deserved.

 Wang Yuanlu used all the sold money to fix and rebuild the grottoes and later was widely criticized for being a traitor who caused huge losses to national treasures.

-After having realized the enormous values of the scrolls and relics that he sold out, he got depressed, lost sanity in some gossip, and passed away in 1931.
+After having realized the enormous value of the scrolls and relics that he sold out, he got depressed, lost his sanity in some gossip, and passed away in 1931.

 Copy Painting of Dunhuang Murals by Chang Shuhong and His Wife Li Chengxian.

-Mogao Grottoes, a UNESCO World Heritage Site, is the biggest Buddhism artistic palace with great religious and aesthetic values.
+Mogao Grottoes, a UNESCO World Heritage Site, is the biggest Buddhist artistic palace with great religious and aesthetic values.

 It has over 700 cave temples, which are preserved with about 450,000 square meters of murals and 2415 statues.